beppek/1DV607-Design/README.md

 1. Clone the repo
 2. Open Solution in Visual Studio
-3. Use NuGet to get Newtonsoft to handle JSON
+3. Use NuGet to get Newtonsoft to handle JSON if you have any problems with JSON
 4. Run within VS

 ## Design Diagrams